-We are a specialty pharmaceutical company leveraging our novel non-aqueous formulation technology platforms, XeriSol and XeriJect, to develop and commercialize ready-to-use injectable and infusible drug formulations.
+We are a specialty pharmaceutical company leveraging our novel technology platforms, XeriSol and XeriJect, to develop and commercialize ready-to-use, non-aqueous formulation injectable and infusible drug formulations.
 We have developed a ready-to-use, room-temperature stable liquid glucagon formulation that, unlike any currently available products, can be administered without any preparation or reconstitution.
-Our lead product candidate, Glucagon Rescue Pen, delivers ready-to-use glucagon via a commercially-available auto-injector for the treatment of severe hypoglycemia, a potentially life-threatening condition, in people with diabetes.
-We have completed three Phase 3 clinical trials for our Glucagon Rescue Pen and expect to submit a New Drug Application, or NDA, to the U.S. Food and Drug Administration, or the FDA, in the third quarter of 2018.
-If our NDA is submitted and approved in our expected timeframe, we believe we will have the first ready-to-use, room-temperature stable liquid glucagon formulation that can be administered without any preparation or reconstitution.
-We are also applying our novel room-temperature stable liquid glucagon formulation for the management of additional conditions associated with hypoglycemia with significant unmet medical need.
+Our lead product candidate, Gvoke HypoPen, delivers ready-to-use glucagon via a commercially-available auto-injector for the treatment of severe hypoglycemia, a potentially life-threatening condition, in people with diabetes.
+We have completed three Phase 3 clinical trials for our glucagon HypoPen and submitted a New Drug Application, or NDA, to the U.S. Food & Drug Administration, or the FDA, in August 2018.
+The FDA has set June 10, 2019 as the Prescription Drug User Fee Act, or PDUFA, action goal date for our NDA.
+If our NDA is approved at that time, we believe we will have the first ready-to-use, room-temperature stable liquid glucagon formulation that can be administered without any preparation or reconstitution.
+Additionally, through our interactions with the European Medicines Agency, or EMA, regarding our development path in Europe, we have finalized our regulatory plan and initiated a requisite Phase 3 pivotal trial to support our European Marketing Authority Application, or MAA.
+We also are applying our novel ready-to-use, room-temperature stable liquid glucagon formulation for the management of hypoglycemia associated with additional intermittent and chronic conditions with significant unmet medical need.
 In addition, we are applying our technology platforms to convert other commercially-available drugs into ready-to-use, room-temperature stable liquid formulations to address the needs in multiple therapeutic areas and conditions, including epilepsy and diabetes.

-We have begun building out our commercial organization, including individuals in operations and marketing, as well as our medical affairs organization.
-Outside of the United States, we plan to pursue development and commercialization partnerships.
+We have begun building out our commercial organization, including individuals in operations and marketing as well as medical affairs in preparation for a commercial launch of the Gvoke HypoPen in the United States in the second half of 2019.
+Outside the United States, we plan to pursue development and commercialization partnerships.
 We currently contract with third parties for the manufacture, assembly, testing, packaging, storage and distribution of our products.